rscustom/rocksmith-custom-song-toolkit/RocksmithTookitGUI/ReadMe.txt

 ﻿Welcome to the Song Creator Toolkit for Rocksmith.
-Commonly known as the Rocksmith Toolkit, or simply known as, 'the toolkit'.
+Commonly known as, 'the toolkit'.

 Drag and drop the 'RocksmithToolkit' folder, along with the helper app 'CreateToolkitShortcut.exe' anywhere